 It is commonly known that complications such as transient hypocalcemia are linked to the unexpected excision of parathyroid glands or the alteration of the vascularization of these glands during thyroid surgery.

-Maxilo-facial and ENT surgery, University of Buenos Aires, Argentina & Cleveland Clinic, Florida, USA
+Maxillofacial surgery, otolaryngologists, University of Buenos Aires, Argentina and Cleveland Clinic, Florida, USA

-'Fluorescence imaging in the near infrared significantly increases the number of parathyroid glands that are identified during thyroid surgery.'
+'NIR fluorescence imaging significantly increases the number of parathyroid glands identified during thyroid surgery.'

 Dr. Sam Van Slycke

 Endocrine Surgeon, OLV Clinic Aalst, Belgium.

 'Near infrared (autofluorescence) imaging in endocrine surgery is a helpful tool in confirming and visualization of parathyroid glands.
 It is an excellent teaching instrument for less experienced surgeons.
 In combination with ICG fluorescence it can change your intra-operative decision making!'